Influencing Humans to Conform to Preference Models for RLHF: Experimental evaluation of three methods of influence

 \commentb{I commented out the entire next section.
 First, it confused me to see that we taught people about partial return and regret, which sounds like the training experiment.
 But also it's just redundant, since almost everything here is the same as for the other experiments.
 I moved the part about the number of segments, but even that seems general.
 Isn't it always 50 for this experiment?}

 \textbf{Hypothesis 1:} Presenting each segment's statistic---whether partial return or regret---will influence the human to give preferences according to this statistic.

-To test this hypothesis, we compare how well the target preference model---i.e., the preference model the intervention aims to influence human preferences towards---predicts the resultant dataset of preferences for the corresponding condition and for the control condition.
+To test this hypothesis, we compare how well the target preference model predicts the resultant dataset of preferences for the corresponding condition and for the control condition.
 Specifically, the preference model is given the ground-truth reward function, scaled by a constant positive factor.
 Given a target preference model, we compare the mean cross entropy (i.e., negative log likelihood) of each condition's preference dataset.
 Noting that all positive scalings of the reward function order policies equivalently and also only affect the Boltzmann distribution as a temperature parameter would\commentb{Here is where we would pull up my old justification from Slack for doing this.
 I think it had something to do with this not being overfitting, since we're not claiming to learn a model but rather are choosing the best version of each preference model we can find.
 That doesn't seem bulletproof though.}, we choose the scaling constant that results in the lowest cross entropy during a grid search. \commentb{I retained the longer version in a comment below.
 I think we should just say how we get the minimal cross entropy once above and leave it at that.
 Bringing it up again emphasizes a somewhat unsatisfying aspect of our analysis without yielding any nuance that permits better understanding.}